-- Adults with some postsecondary experience but no credential
+Adults with some college experience but no credential

-Applications should clearly state, numerically and in percentage/rates, how many additional credentials will be produced above the current baseline by 2020.
+Applications should clearly state, numerically and in percentage/rates, how many additional credentials will be produced above the current baseline.
 All proposed strategies included in the work plan should directly support credential completion goals specified by the applicant.

-Data Consent Forms – All postsecondary education providers in a Talent Hub must currently submit disaggregated race/ethnicity data to the National Student Clearinghouse (NSC).
-Further. all application packets must include executed NSC data consent forms for each participating institution.
-This consent permits Lumina to receive institutionally identifiable completion, retention, and transfer information, disaggregated by age, race/ethnicity, and enrollment intensity (i.e., full-time, part-time).
+Data Consent Forms – All post-high school education providers in a Talent Hub must currently submit disaggregated race/ethnicity data to the National Student Clearinghouse (NSC).
+Further, all application packets must include executed NSC data consent forms for each participating institution.
+This consent form permits Lumina to receive institutionally identifiable completion, retention, and transfer information, disaggregated by age, race/ethnicity, and enrollment intensity (i.e., full time, part time).
 Lumina will never receive student-level identifiable data.
-These reports will be used exclusively for learning purposes and will not be shared without the written consent of the postsecondary institution.
+These reports will be used exclusively for learning purposes and will not be shared without the written consent of the institution.
 Applicants are advised to prioritize the execution of these consent forms, as institutions often need additional time for legal review.
-Finally, alterations to the consent form are not permitted.
-Failure to follow through on disaggregated data submission will result in withdrawal of the Talent Hub designation.
+Finally, altering the consent form is prohibited.
+Failure to properly submit disaggregated data will result in withdrawal of the Talent Hub designation.

-Technical Assistance – Designated Talent Hubs are partnerships that do not require substantial technical assistance to execute their strategies.
-As part of the process of becoming designated as a Talent Hub, applicants will have demonstrated that they already possess the capacity, infrastructure, and expertise to implement strategies with fidelity.
-While some professional development opportunities will be available to designated Talent Hubs, as high functioning models of effective practice, they will also be expected to help peers adapt their strategies for application elsewhere in the national Talent Hub landscape.
-For these reasons, applicants should refrain from identifying technical assistance needs in their proposal.
+Technical Assistance – Designated Talent Hubs are partnerships that require no substantial technical assistance to execute their strategies.
+By earning designation as a Talent Hub, a community has demonstrated the capacity, infrastructure, and expertise to implement strategies with fidelity.
+While some professional development opportunities will be available to designated Talent Hubs, as high-functioning models of effective practice, they will also be expected to help peers adapt their strategies for application elsewhere in the national Talent Hub landscape.
+For these reasons, applicants should not identify technical assistance needs in their proposals.